rrichajalota/fairseq/README.md

 4. Also, create a concatenated version of all the comparable documents.
 We will call these two files `corpus.L1` and `corpus.L2` for now.
 These are only needed to create the OpenNMT-py format vocabulary files.

-### Create OpenNMT corpus files
+### Create corpus files

 1. Run preprocess.py on the `corpus.L1/L2` files.
 Do not forget to set the vocabulary size high enough to cover all words in the vocabulary.
-Also, it is *vital* to the system to have a shared vocabulary, so do not forget to set the -share_vocab tag.
-A sample run command can be found under `comparableNMT/run/examples/run_preproc.sh`
+Also, it is *vital* to the system to have a shared vocabulary, so do not forget to set the --joined-dictionary tag.
+A sample run command can be found under `examples/self_supervised/run_preproc.sh`

-2. Convert embeddings into OpenNMT format using embeddings_to_torch.py in the main directory.
-A sample run can be found under `comparableNMT/run/examples/run_embeds.sh`

 ### Train